pyronome/pattern-adminlte-3x-htmldbjs-1x-laravel-6x/README.md

 http://localhost:8000/adminlte/login
 ```

-You can use the following `root` for the user name and `adminlte` for the password to log in.
+You can use `root` for the user name and `adminlte` for the password to log in.

 ## Contributing